Anotherarod/Weather-API-Homework/README.md

 Lines 120-121: I made a function to convert kelvin to fahrenheit and used math.floor method to make sure the populated temp would be without decimals and rounded down to the nearest integer.

-Line 124: Lastly I created a render search history function to keep users past city forecast choices in the history coloumn under the search bar.
+Line 124: Lastly I created a render search history function to keep users past city forecast choices in the history column under the search bar.